Specifications of Quark Ultramarine

 Quark Expeditions' Ultramarine ship was named after the color ultramarine - deep-blue pigment originally made by grinding into a powder of Lapis lazuli (metamorphic rock / semi-precious stone).
 Ship's name also means "beyond the sea".

-The cruise ship carries two twin-engine helicopters parked on two helipads on Helideck.
+The cruise ship carries 2x twin-engine helicopters parked on two helipads on Helideck.
 Both helicopters are twin-engine and specifically designed with exceptional viewing spaces and meeting industry's highest safety standards.
-The aircraft are used for private tours (flightseeing tours, heliskiing, heli-hiking) and landings to polar destinations accessible only by air.
+The aircraft are used for private tours (flightseeing tours, heliskiing, heli-hiking, fly-transfers) and landings to polar destinations accessible only by air.
 The vessel has 4 lifeboats (fully enclosed tender boats) and 2 rescue boats.

 Quark Ultramarine deck plan shows 2 dining venues, 4 bars, Panorama Bar Lounge (with Library), Lecture Theater (Conference Room), Polar Boutique (Shop), wellness complex (on deck 7).
 There are also two Ready Rooms (aka Mudroom for expedition gear storage, fitted with individual lockers and benches) and Promenade Deck (full-circling Deck 5).
 All wellness facilities are with floor-ceiling windows and include Spa (massage rooms, heated loungers, relaxation area with padded loungers), Yoga Room (with exercise mats, yoga balls, jump ropes), Sauna Room, Fitness Center (large gym room with free weights, treadmills, cross trainers, stationary bikes, strength training machine, resistance band wall).

-Complimentary ashore activities include Zodiac boat tours and hiking,.As optional 9at extra cost) are offered flightseeing tours, sea kayaking, stand-up paddleboarding, guided mountaineering, paddle tours, camping, cross-country skiing.
+Complimentary ashore activities include Zodiac boat tours and hiking,.As optional 9at extra cost) are offered flightseeing tours, sea kayaking, stand-up paddleboarding, guided mountaineering, paddle tours, camping, cross-country skiing, helicopter tours and transfers (heli-hiking and trekking, tundra skiing, lake kayaking, overnight fjord camping, visits to Kujataa Greenland / UNESCO Site).

 Two Lifts (passenger elevators) connect all decks except Helideck (deck 8).
 All decks are interconnected via stairs (forward, midship and aft) including interior and exterior staircases.

-The Quark ship Ultramarine has a total of 102 passenger staterooms in 11 cabin grades.
+The Quark ship Ultramarine staterooms (102 total) are in 11 cabin grades.
 All cabins are outside, ~60% of them are with step-out balconies.
 Of all staterooms, 6 are single cabins (category spa bathrobes) and can be booked with no-supplement single rates.
 Solo cabins are with a floor-ceiling window.
 Category Explorer Triple are triple-occupancy shared cabins (aft location on Deck 3) designed for solo passengers sharing the cabin with two other same-gender travellers or for 3-person groups.
 Each stateroom has 3 separate (fixed single) lower beds.

 All Ultramarine cabins offer as standard (complimentary / cruise price inclusive) amenities smart HDTV (infotainment system, satellite Internet and TV programming), electronic safe box (in the closet), custom-made premium bed (Queen-size double bed convertible to two twin beds), premium bedding sets and pillows, bedside cabinets, wall-mounted reading lamps, writing desk with chair, minibar (refrigerator), slide-opening wardrobe, seating area (2 armchairs, low table, sofa / 2-seater couch), en-suite bathrooms (WC-toilet, glass shower, large mirror, heated floor, single-sink vanity with under-sink storage, plush towels, spa bathrobes), individually controlled air-conditioning, USB charging ports, 220V Europlug power outlets (2-pin European plugs).